list-hygiene email-deliverability sender-reputation

 The benchmarks: for 90–180 day inactives, a re-engagement rate of 5–10% is good.
 For 180–365 day inactives, 2–5% is acceptable.
 Below 1% for either segment suggests the population is beyond recovery — sunset immediately rather than continuing to attempt re-engagement.

-Monitor Google Postmaster complaint rate and domain reputation during the 48–72 hours after your win-back send.
-If complaint rate spikes above 0.15% in Postmaster, stop sending to the remaining inactive batches immediately.
+Monitor Google Postmaster Tools v2 spam rate during the 48–72 hours after your win-back send.
+If spam rate spikes above 0.15% in Postmaster, stop sending to the remaining inactive batches immediately.
+(Note: Postmaster v2 no longer shows domain reputation scores — monitor the spam rate graph and Compliance Dashboard instead.)

 The decision to walk away from a subscriber segment entirely is not a failure — it’s good list hygiene.
 A smaller, highly engaged list with strong domain reputation reliably outperforms a large, mixed-quality list with mediocre inbox placement.
 The subscribers worth keeping will re-engage.
 The rest are a liability.